sertansenturk/cookiecutter-ds-docker/docs/project.rst

 Makefile
 =========================================

-The common commands to interact with the project are wrapped in a ``Makefile``.
-In the rest of this Page, we will explain the most important commands.
+Below, we introduce some useful ``Makefile`` commands to interact with the project.
 For all commands, please refer to the help by running on the terminal:

 .. code:: bash